FREQUENTLY ASKED QUESTIONS

 LEE STRASBERG INSTITUTE FAQ

-A. Actors such as Sally Field, Angelina Jolie, Claire Danes, Al Pacino, Chris Evans, Rachel Brosnahan, Miles Teller, and Ranbir Kapoor have trained at the Institute or with Lee Strasberg.
+Actors such as Al Pacino, Sally Field, Angelina Jolie, Claire Danes, Chris Evans, Rachel Brosnahan, Miles Teller, and Ranbir Kapoor have trained at the Institute or with Lee Strasberg.
 For more, see our Alumni Page.

-A: The Lee Strasberg Theatre & Film Institute® is one school, founded by Lee Strasberg with the same educational mission and the same high standard of actor training.
-Both campuses teach Lee Strasberg’s Method in its purest form and have the same core classes; however elective classes will vary at each campus.
-Each campus has unique features reflective of the cultures of New York (Broadway) and Los Angeles (Hollywood).
-More about NY More about LA
+The Lee Strasberg Theatre & Film Institute® is one cohesive school, founded by Lee Strasberg with the same educational mission and the same high standard of actor training.
+Both campuses teach Lee Strasberg’s Method in its purest form and offer the same core classes.
+Elective classes, however, will vary at each campus and are subject to change.
+Each campus has unique features and offerings reflective of the cultures of New York (Broadway) and Los Angeles (Hollywood).

-Q: What qualifications do I need to be admitted to The Institute?
-Will I be likely to be admitted?
+What qualifications do I need to be admitted to The Institute?
+Am I likely to be admitted?

 We also have class offerings open to all without an interview, such as the Two-Week Intensive in Los Angeles, and periodic short workshops in New York.

-Q: I just completed High School/Lyceum, but I am not 18 years of age yet.
+I just completed High School/Lyceum, but am not 18 years of age yet.
 Can I still apply to the adult programs?

 Students range in age from recent high school graduates to retirees.
 Most students are college/graduate school age, but those with the requisite aptitude of any age may be admitted.